Arthur Sorin

-Arthur Sorin (born 1 November 1985) is a French footballer.
-He normally plays as a right-back, but can also play on the right side of midfield.
+Arthur Sorin (born 1 November 1985) is a French former professional footballer who normally played as a right-back, but could also play on the right side of midfield.

 Career

 Born in Laval, Mayenne, Sorin starting playing for Stade Rennais F.C. but had a hard time to gain a position in the first squad.
 After a loan period at Vannes OC he was sold to Kalmar FF.

 In the summer of 2008, Danish Superliga side AGF Aarhus made a bid for Sorin, but Kalmar FF refused to let him go in mid season, so though he signed a deal with AGF in July 2008, he was not able to join the club before his contract with Kalmar expired in January 2009.
-His contract with AGF was suspended June 30.
+His contract with AGF was suspended 30 June.
 2015.

 Personal life

 His younger brother Eliott Sorin is also a professional footballer, while his father Michel Sorin is a former footballer and the current head coach of AS Vitré.